itvgenomics/organpipe/README.md

     - **Flags**:
         - **-d** </path/to/work/dir> (Required) = Path to your working directory where all the workflow file are
-        - **-c** </path/to/config.yaml> (Required) = Overwrite the default configuration file with all nedded parameters (e.g. config/config.yaml/csv)
+        - **-c** </path/to/config.yaml> (Required) = Overwrite the default configuration file with all needed parameters (e.g. config/config.yaml/csv)
         - **-t** {int} (Required) = Number of threads to use
         - **-np** (Optional) = Perform a dry run to see what jobs will be executed without actually running them.
         - **-unlock** (Optional) = Unlock the working directory if Snakemake has somehow locked it.
         - **-batch** (Optional) = If you are running a large number of samples, or number of rules executed > 3000, consider using this flag.
-This slightly improve the DAG resolution time from Snakemake.
+This slightly improves the DAG resolution time from Snakemake.
 You can set the number with -nbatch (Default = 50)
         - **-sifdir** (Optional) = Choose a directory to build all singularity image files used in the pipeline.
 If the path already contains the images, they will not be pulled.
 Default: resources/sif_dir